AdamSmasherDerby/CRG-To-Statsbook/README.md

 CRG Data Tool is a utility for converting output Game Data files from CRG Scoreboard and to WFTDA StatsBooks.
 It can either generate a new statsbook based on a template or repopulate an existing statsbook file.
 If there is a conflict between your scoreboard data and an existing statsbook file, it will attempt to help you resolve the conflict.

-This software is still in alpha stage.
+This software is still in beta stage.
 As such, be sure to back up any StatsBook files *before* feeding them to this program, unless you want to risk retyping stuff.

 Although the software uses data from both CRG Scoreboard and WFTDA, it is not provided, endorsed, produced, or supported by the WFTDA.